 - 1. Demonstrate a 2.0 grade point average in nursing program required courses. - 2.
 Have had no more than one non-progression since program admission. - 3.
 Demonstrate acceptable skills proficiency. - 4.
-Meet acceptability criteria for placement at clinical agencies for clinical experiences. - Demonstrate ability to meet essential functions for nursing, with or without reasonable accommodations. - 6.
-Maintain current license at the health care provider level.
+Meet acceptability criteria for placement at clinical agencies for clinical experiences. - 5.
+Demonstrate ability to meet essential functions for nursing, with or without reasonable accommodations.
+A copy of the essential functions is avilable from the PN program office and published on the College website, www.wallace.edu. - 6.
+Maintain current certification at the health care provider level.